 Serves as liaison between CRP management and TCEQ QA management.
 Participates in the development, approval, implementation, and maintenance of written quality assurance standards (e.g., Program Guidance, SOPs, QAPPs, QMP).
-Serves on planning team for CRP special projects.
+Serves on planning team for CRP special projects and reviews QAPPs in coordination with other CRP staff.
 Coordinates documentation and implementation of corrective action for the CRP.